30 Minute Donut Hole Recipe

 6) Stir together glaze ingredients and dunk each hole in the glaze.
 Use a fork to shake off extra glaze and let donut holes cool/harden a bit.
 Serve while warm or at room temperature.

-The Donut Hole Batter/Dough
+Homemade Donut Hole Recipe Batter/Dough

 Yeasted donuts are generally made with an enriched dough which is really soft and pretty easy to work with.
 It does require some rising time (usually a few hours) and that makes it pretty much impossible to just whip up a batch.